wildgracevideo/wildgracevideo-website/content/home/home.md

 aboutMeAltText: TODO
 aboutMeTitle: MEET YOUR **ADVENTURE-LOVING VIDEOGRAPHER**
 title: Denver Video Production Company | Wild Grace Video
-description: Wild Grace Video Productions is a top Denver-based video production company specializing in hotel video production, outdoor product videos and adventure company videos.
-We're here to help you bring your brand to life and help you better connect with your audience.
+description: "Wild Grace Video is a top Denver-based video production company specializing in hotel video production, outdoor product videos and adventure tour videos. "
 testimonialQuotes:
   - quote: Carly was so great to work with!
 She exceeded my expectations with bringing my vision to life and delivering an epic video for our brand.
 She